TamilVenthanRS/Rotating-the-Gaming-Object/README.md

-Create a folder in project and name as Materials Material folder -> Create -> Material (Name: Cylinder) Inspector ->Surface Inputs ->BaseMAp (Choose the color) Drag the Cylinder to the plane and release the mouse
+Create a folder in project and name as Materials Material folder -> Create -> Material (Name: Cylinder) Inspector ->Surface Inputs ->BaseMAp (Choose the color)

-Create a folder in project and name as Materials Material folder -> Create -> Material (Name: Capsule) Inspector ->Surface Inputs ->BaseMAp (Choose the color) Drag the Capsule to the plane and release the mouse

 ### Start5:
 Click Hierarchy -> DirectionalLight
 Inspector -> Change the color to white (255,255,255)